MIPPL/nephele-org-website/public/content/developers/docs/transactions/index.md

 But a transaction object needs to be signed using the sender's private key.
 This proves that the transaction could only have come from the sender and was not sent fraudulently.

-An Ethereum client like Geth will handle this signing process.
+An Nephele client like Geth will handle this signing process.

 Example [JSON-RPC](/developers/docs/apis/json-rpc) call: